 Highlight your breadth of legal work experience and identify which specific element led you to pursue a career in your chosen specialism and why.
 Give details of the experience you've sought in your preferred field and how this has strengthened your interest in this area of law.

-Vacation schemes aren't the only experience of any value, so be sure to mention periods of work shadowing and relevant extracurricular activities.
-For example, you could use your experience volunteering with a victim's rights charity to demonstrate your passion for criminal law, your captaincy of a university sports team to show your interest in sports law or your creation and management of a local event, such as a music festival, to show your commerciality.
+Vacation schemes aren't the only experience of value, so be sure to mention periods of work shadowing and relevant extracurricular activities.
+For example, you could use your experience volunteering with a victim's rights charity to demonstrate your passion for criminal law, your captaincy of a university sports team to show your interest in sports law or your creation and management of a local event, such as a music or arts festival, to show your commerciality.